nicosampler/hop-react-sdk/README.md

 ## Example app

-We have developed an example app that allows using the HOP bridge.
+We have developed an example app that allows using the Hop bridge.
 You can find it in the `example` folder.
 To run the example app follow the steps below:

 ```bash